Trenching and Excavation Cave-Ins

 What are the Major Safety Rules that Help Determine Fault?

-General contractors and subcontractors and their employees are required to provide workers with a safe work site and to abide by WISHA regulations requiring use of protective systems to prevent collapse.
+Employers, general contractors and subcontractors and their employees are required to provide workers with a safe work site and to abide by WISHA regulations requiring use of protective systems to prevent collapse.
 Failure to comply with the regulations can impose liability.
-The regulations address a wide range of preventive measures for contractors and subcontractors.
+The regulations address a wide range of preventive measures for employers, contractors, and subcontractors.
 Some of the regulations are set out below.

 Determining the cause and person(s) responsible for a trench collapse or other trenching injuries requires substantial investigation and analysis.
 Assistance from an attorney experienced in trench collapses can make a difference in your case.
 Meet Attorney Christopher Sharpe.